TNishimoto/dynamic_rlslp/README.md

 > * $\delta$: Substring complexity.
 > * $\sigma$: Alphabet size.
 > * $z$: The number of factors in the LZ77 factorization of $T$.
+> * An explicit nonterminal is a nonterminal corresponding a leaf or a branching node in the derivation tree.

 When constructing an instance of `DynamicRLSLPString`, you can choose either `standard` or `fast` as the data structure mode.